jackmaden/philosophybreak/src/pages/articles/the-stoics-on-what-to-do-when-the-world-feels-broken/index.md

 The future might feel dangerous or bleak, but it’s also ultimately unknowable.
 We’ll handle what happens when it happens; it’s the present that needs us right now.

-We can bring our attention back to the present by asking: am I actually in danger _at this moment?_ Do I face a truly insurmountable task _right now?_ Marcus thinks we’ll be “embarrassed” to answer — because, in the majority of cases, we’ll be forced to acknowledge that we’ve been carried off not by reality, but by our untethered, unhelpful, _unnecessary_ imaginings about the future.
+We can bring our attention back to the present by asking: am I actually in danger _at this moment?_ Do I face a truly insurmountable task _right now?_ Marcus thinks we’ll be “embarrassed” to answer: in the majority of cases, we’ll be forced to acknowledge that we’ve been carried off not by reality, but by our untethered, unhelpful, _unnecessary_ imaginings about the future.

 This sense of _embarrassment_ is echoed by the great writer Toni Morrison, who in a 2015 essay for _The Nation_ urges that our response to crises should have, as the essay’s title has it, [No Place for Self Pity, No Room for Fear](https://www.thenation.com/article/archive/no-place-self-pity-no-room-fear/).